-The title of this post reflects our dinner menu last night, plus two kinds of potato salad (American and Southern), creamed corn, fresh cucumbers and tomatoes, wheat rolls, and two desserts: Boston Cream Pie and French Silk Pie.
-All selected and prepared in honor of one of my brothers-in-law and his 49th birthday.
+The title of this post reflects our dinner menu on June 19, 2008, plus green beans, two kinds of potato salad (American and Southern), creamed corn, fresh cucumbers and tomatoes, wheat rolls, and two desserts (Boston Cream Pie and French Silk Pie), all prepared in honor of one of my brothers-in-law on his 49th birthday.

 First and foremost, though, this post is about my mother’s fried chicken.
-Think her cornbread is good (see my posts from April 23-24)?
-Her fried chicken makes other fried chickens slink away, with their heads (if they still had them) hung low in shame.
+If you think her cornbread is good, you should try her fried chicken: it makes other fried chickens slink away, with their heads (if they still had them) hung low in shame.
 The bottom line: this ain’t your mama’s fried chicken.
 It’s MY mama’s fried chicken, and it deserves the best write-up I can give it.

 In the late 40’s, he retired and moved his family over the mountain to Asheville.
 He was no longer cooking for a living, but his children had learned and absorbed his skills over the years, so his “good taste” was carried forward into another generation.

 All that to say, my mother’s fried chicken is also her father’s fried chicken, i.e. what you’d expect to be served in any good pre-1970’s diner in the South.
 (After 1970, I think diner culture started to change, and although some originals remain and others have been revived, it’s not really the same any more.)

 Start with fresh chicken (yes, it can have been previously frozen, but fresh skips the need for thawing and worrying if “Sam & Ella” will crash the party).

 My mother used to start with whole chickens because they were more economical and she could turn the extra bits and pieces into broth.
 These days, following a stroke in 2001, she tends to go with packaged parts, but she still removes the skin herself (skinless chicken being more expensive than its unskinned counterpart, don’t you know?).